 Sequence-to-sequence deep learning has recently emerged as a new paradigm in supervised learning for spoken language understanding.
 However, most of the previous studies explored this framework for building single domain models for each task, such as slot filling or domain classification, comparing deep learning based approaches with conventional ones like conditional random fields.
 This project focuses on a holistic multi-domain, multi-task (i.e. slot filling, domain and intent detection) modeling approach to estimate complete semantic frames…

-Partner Research Manager in Deep Learning Technology Center (DLTC) at Microsoft Research, Redmond.
-I work on deep learning for text and image processing (see our JICAI2016 Tutorial or MS internal site) and lead the development of AI systems for dialogue, machine reading comprehension (MRC), question answering (QA), and enterprise applications.
+Partner Research Manager in Business AI at Microsoft AI & Research.
+From 2014 to 2017, I was Partner Research Manager at Deep Learning Technology Center (DLTC) at Microsoft Research, Redmond.
+I lead the development of AI solutions to Predictive Sales and Marketing.
+I also work on deep learning for text and image processing (see our JICAI2016 Tutorial or MS internal site) and lead the development of AI systems for dialogue, machine reading comprehension (MRC), and question answering (QA).

 We are hiring Researchers with strengths in ML and NLP, and Software Engineers with rich product experience.